rahulpandey70/LeetCode-Questions/README.md

-# Top Leetcode DSA Question With Solution in Python
+# Top Leetcode DSA Question With Solution (Language Independent)

 > Click :star: if you like the project.
 Pull Request are highly appreciated.
-> You can add more important question's with solution's in seperate folder.
+> You can add more important question's and solution's also.

 ### Question List